mkenney/8bit-cpu/docs/asm.md

 Labels are words that begin at column 1 and signify a location that can be used as a `JMP` target.

 ## Subroutines
-Subroutines are labels ending with an opening brace (`{`) character and is used as a `JMP` target when compiling `RUN` instructions.
+Subroutines are labels ending with an opening brace (`{`) character and is used internally as a `JMP` target when compiling `RUN` instructions.
 An instruction like `RUN nextfib` will push the current program position onto the system call stack and jump to the location indicated by the label `nextfib {`.

 When the subroutine-end token `}` is encountered, the program position is pulled off the call stack and used as a `JMP` target, resuming the previous program.